What Is The Proper Response To Grace?

 The key to subduing the downward drag of sin in our lives is to know the impulse of gratitude that follows the experience of forgiveness and reconciliation.
 Law-keeping out of love is the true path of holiness.

-Excerpt from Derek Thomas’ How The Gospel Brings Us All The Way Home.
+Excerpt from How the Gospel Brings Us All the Way Home by Derek Thomas.